← Part of Ignite AI Consulting

 The workflow that follows once a job has passed the four-question filter.
 Two lanes run on top of the four anchors of rootedness, which feed discernment into every gate.
 Step through the flow — or toggle to compare the two lanes.

-LANE A — AI ADJACENT For categories requiring maximum human presence LANE B — AI CENTRAL For all other work, with chosen loop level GOD'S GLORY PROBLEM QUESTION JOB 4-QUESTION FILTER Glory · Calling Neighbor · Steward AI-FIT DECISION Adjacent or Central?
+LANE A — AI ADJACENT For categories requiring maximum human presence LANE B — AI CENTRAL For all other work, with chosen loop level GOD'S GLORY PROBLEM QUESTION JOB OPPORTUNITY 4-QUESTION FILTER Glory · Calling Neighbor · Steward AI-FIT DECISION Adjacent or Central?
 PRAYER DISCERNMENT FAITH AI (ADJACENT) Research · Prep Drafts · Follow-up HUMAN-LED Conversation, sermon, presence, discernment PRAYER DISCERNMENT FAITH AI RESEARCH AI PLAN AI BUILD REVIEW Glory · Truth Fruit · Neighbor Process · Trajectory ↺ Review feeds back into the next cycle ROOTEDNESS — THE FOUR ANCHORS PAST Scripture · Saints · Tradition PEOPLE Community · Cross-cultural PLACE Locality · The land PRAYER Communion · Spirit

 01 / 16 · Step